Faculty

 Clinical Assistant Professor

 Eun Kyung (Julie) Jeon is a Clinical Assistant Professor in the Communication Sciences and Disorders Department at the University of Iowa.
-Her main interest is hearing amplification, both hearing aids and cochlear implants.
+Her main interests include electrophysiology, aural rehabilitation with hearing aids and cochlear implants, tinnitus, and auditory processing disorders.

 Mili Kuruvilla-Dugdale, Ph.D.